MatteoZhang/SmartContractDatabase/README.md

 # SmartContractDatabase
- SmartContractDatabase is a little program to gather smart contracts
+ SmartContractDatabase is a little program to gather smart contracts and create code comment pairs for solidity language

  the folder contract info will help u to download the smartcontracts from etherscan.io. the neccessary input file is a list of smartcontract address.